linuxserver/nano-wallet/README.md

 https://developers.chrome.com/origintrials/#/view_trial/236438980436951041

-And set the token in `src/stores/app/state.js` to the one for your own Domain.
+And set the token in `.env` to the one for your own Domain.
 Keep in mind this will only function on Andoid with Chrome on a device that supports NFC.

 ### Hosting your forked repo from Github Pages